samuskay/Metal-gear-Solid-2-and-3-launcher-skip/README.md

 # Metal-gear-Solid-2-and-3-launcher-skip
 This lets you skip the launcher while still applying the language and controller options you desire, and you still get to launch it through steam as usual.
+The launcher usually passes through these launch options when you start the game proper so you just skip that step.

 # installation